pigelpixgames/GodotOldPrefs/README.md

 >The MIT License (MIT)
 >
->Copyright 2016-2021 Egor Yakovlev, PigelPix Games, github.com/pigelpixgames (@pigelpixgames)
+>Copyright 2016-2021 Egor Yakovlev, PigelPix Games, github.com/pigelpixgames
 >
 >Permission is hereby granted, free of charge, to any person obtaining a copy
 >of this software and associated documentation files (the "Software"), to deal